kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 - Montgomery and Runger, *Applied Statistics and Probability for Engineers*
 - Birkes and Dodge: *Alternative Methods of Regression*, 1993.
 - Efron, Hastie, Johnstone and Tibshirani, `Least Angle Regression <http://www.jstor.org/stable/3448465>`_, *The Annals of Statistics*, **32**, p 407-451, 2004,
-- 600-level students: Box, G.E.P.,  `Use and Abuse of Regression <http://www.jstor.org/stable/1266635>`_, *Technometrics*, **8** (4), 625-629, 1966.
+- Box, G.E.P.,  `Use and Abuse of Regression <http://www.jstor.org/stable/1266635>`_, *Technometrics*, **8** (4), 625-629, 1966.
-- 600-level students: Chatterjee, S. and A.S.
+- Chatterjee, S. and A.S.
 Hadi, `Influential Observations, High Leverage Points, and Outliers in Linear Regression <http://www.jstor.org/stable/2245477>`_, *Statistical Science*, **1** (3), 379-416, 1986.
-- 600-level students: Cleveland, W.S. `Robust Locally Weighted Regression and Smoothing Scatterplots <http://www.jstor.org/stable/2286407>`_, *Journal of the American Statistical Association*, **74** (368), p.
+- Cleveland, W.S. `Robust Locally Weighted Regression and Smoothing Scatterplots <http://www.jstor.org/stable/2286407>`_, *Journal of the American Statistical Association*, **74** (368), p.
 829-836, 1979.

 Covariance
 ===========

-Coming into this course, you probably have an intuitive sense for what it means when two things are correlated.
+You probably have an intuitive sense for what it means when two things are correlated.
 We will get to correlation next, but we start by first looking at covariance.
 Let's take a look at an example to formalize this, and to see how we can learn from data.

 Consider these measurements from a gas cylinder; temperature (K) and pressure (kPa).
 We know the ideal gas law applies under moderate condition: :math:`pV = nRT`.